VinceZK/Logon/README.md

 To run the Apps, you need to install MySQLs(5.6) and [Redis](https://redis.io/topics/quickstart).
 You should also refer [JSON-On-Relations](https://github.com/VinceZK/json-on-relations) to populate the data into MySQL instance.

-At last, execute comment `npm install` and then `node server.js` to start the server.
+At last, execute command `npm install` and then `node server.js` to start the server.

 ### Logon
 Access the URL: http://localhost:3000/logon.
 You use user name 'DH001' and password 'Dark1234' to logon.